-Whether you're looking for an on-campus job as a student or need advice preparing for your career after graduation, Career Development Services is designed to help you succeed.
+Whether you're looking for an on-campus job as a student or need advice preparing for your career after graduation, Career and Professional Development is designed to help you succeed.

-Career Development Services offers career counseling by appointment or drop-in.
+Career and Professional Development offers career counseling by appointment or drop-in.

 Traditional Halls, Suites, Apartments and Theme and Living Learning Communities are home to the many students who live on campus.
 For those who chose to live off campus, The Off-Campus Student Life office helps students stay connected to campus life.

 More than 3,200 students live in 19 residence halls and apartments on campus.

 Students at the API Unity Games sponsored by Asian Pacific Student Services.